OscarValerock/Clockify-PowerBI/README.md

 d.
 Open Power BI Desktop and in the Get Data window search for the "Clockify" connector; when connecting you will be asked to enter the key.

+e.
+If you need to schedule refresh the dataset/report, you will need to do it through a gateway, you can find more information in the following link. https://docs.microsoft.com/en-us/power-bi/connect-data/service-gateway-custom-connectors

 # 2. Clockify template

 For using the template (pbit) file, please follow the next steps: